alisd23/ngrx-form-pure/README.md

 }
 ```

-`Ngrx-form` will call these validators, passing in the current value of the field from state and the current state of the form the field belongs to.
+`ngrx-form-pure` will call these validators, passing in the current value of the field from state and the current state of the form the field belongs to.
 This should cover most cases for validators.

 To enable field field validation for some of you form fields pass down an object of field name keys to validators array to the [`fieldValidators`](#fieldvalidators--string-fieldname-ivalidator--optional) input for the `ngrxForm` directive: